ampln/escuelaverano2021/program.md

 The Mexican NLP Summer School 2021 is currently scheduled to take place **online** from **June 2nd to June 4th**, 2021.
 All the activities are programmed in Mexico's local timezone (<a href="https://www.timeanddate.com/worldclock/mexico/mexico-city">GMT-5</a>)

-You can read more information each talk, and tutorial <a href="https://ampln.github.io/escuelaverano2021/speakers/">here.</a>
+You can read more information about each talk and tutorial <a href="https://ampln.github.io/escuelaverano2021/speakers/">here.</a>

 ---
 Wednesday, June 2nd.